 If you think you have high water pressure, or you find there is no thermal expansion tank on the cold water line to your water heater, give me a call…here’s why…

-Excessive water pressure and Thermal expansion, if not compensated for in the system design, will lead to the early failure of components.
-These failures are usually not covered by the manufacturers warranty, so it is extremely important that everyone be aware of the causes and solutions to thermal expansion and high pressure in a closed water heating system.
+Excessive water pressure and thermal expansion, if not compensated for in the system design, will lead to the early failure of components.
+These failures are usually not covered by the manufacturer's warranty, so it is extremely important that everyone be aware of the causes and solutions to thermal expansion and high pressure in enclosed water heating system.